 Last Thursday night, a group of riders attended WMATA’s Rider Advisory Council (RAC) meeting to share their experiences regarding the poor level of service provided to the Blue Line.

 The meetings start off with a public comment period, where riders described the recent issues with the Blue Line including the overcrowding, the long waits, the rush-hour fares for non rush-hour service, and the general neglect that WMATA has shown towards the line.
-We brought pictures and data, a printout of the names of the over 500 people who signed the petition, as well as a basic fact sheet outlining the key aspects of the problems.
+We brought pictures and data, a printout of the names of the over 500 people who signed , as well as a basic fact sheet outlining the key aspects of the problems.

 Also at the meeting was Lynn Bowersox, the Assistant General Manager of WMATA, who presented to the RAC Metro’s soon-to-be launched plan to increase public participation and engagement with Metro.
 After her presentation, riders asked her about Metro’s non-response thus far, and questioned her about how Metro plans to incorporate the extensive public feedback that Blue Line riders have already been expressing about the cuts.

 Because the RAC is an advisory committee, they do not make the decisions about service but are important advocates for rider concerns.
 Members of the council noted that they expressed concerned about WMATA’s plans for the Blue Line for over a year and thanked the riders at the meeting for the pictures, statistics and personal stories that we provided, which corroborated their concerns.